4K-Score Test for Men at Risk for Prostate Cancer or Elevated PSA

 Dr. Alex Shteynshlyuger is a fellowship-trained urologic oncologist and a robotically-trained surgeon who specializes in all aspects of care for early, advanced and metastatic prostate cancer.
 He practices at New York Urology Specialists.

 The 4KScore test is a blood test that is used to predict the risk of high-risk prostate cancer in men.
-This test can be used as a replacement of the traditional PSA test as it provides more information about risk for aggressive prostate cancer.
+This test can be used as a replacement for the traditional PSA test as it provides more information about the risk for aggressive prostate cancer.

 4KScore test for prostate cancer is advised to men for the same reasons that men were previously advised a PSA test.
 Men with symptoms of urinary problems such as blood in urine, frequent urination, slow urine stream, feeling of incomplete bladder emptying, waking up at night to urine are advised to have a test for prostate cancer such as 4KScore test.

 Men with slightly elevated PSA can use the 4Kscore test to decide whether they should have a prostate biopsy as 4KScrore better predicts high-risk prostate cancer risk.
 Men with a family history of prostate cancer are advised to have screening for prostate cancer.
 Other men may choose to screen for early detection of prostate cancer with a 4KScore test.

 What Are Other Tests Available for Men at Risk for Prostate Cancer?

 While traditionally, the options available to men at risk for prostate cancer were limited to PSA blood test and a prostate exam (DRE, digital rectal exam), a number of exciting, innovative options became available to men, and more exciting innovations are expected in the coming years.

 PSA (prostate-specific antigen) is still a useful test but is being supplanted by more informative tests such as 4KScore and PHI (prostate health index).